What is AWS CloudFormation?

 2. Description

-As the name states, you can put description text to explain the purpose & feature of the template.
+As the name states, you can put description text here to explain the purpose and features of the template.
+This helps team members understand the intent at a glance.

 3. Metadata

-This is also an optional item, mostly used to keep more detailed information about the resources that are going to be spun up.
+Also optional, Metadata is mostly used to keep more detailed information about the resources that are going to be provisioned.

 "Metadata" : {